 Yelin, Louise, From the margins of empire: Christina Stead, Doris Lessing, Nadine Gordimer, 1998

 The papers of Christina Stead are held in the Manuscripts Collection at MS 4967 (18 boxes) and MS 8645 (4 boxes).
 In addition, the correspondence and other papers formerly in the possession of David Stead are held at MS 9581 (5 folders and one folio).
-A 10 page listing of the papers held at MS 4967 is available in the Manuscripts Reading Room and also on-line at http://nla.gov.au/nla.ms-ms4967
+A 10 page listing of the papers held at MS 4967 is available on-line at https://nla.gov.au/nla.obj-324873320/findingaid.

 The oral history interview with Stead recorded by Hazel de Berg is held in the Oral History Collection at TRC 1/398.
 There is a 14 page transcript.
 The 26 interviews recorded by Christine Williams, which are restricted, are held at TRC 2625.
 At present only four of them have been catalogued.